2023 Most Popular Health Sciences & Services Bachelor's Degree Schools in the Plains States Region

 After completing their Bachelor's Degree, health science graduates from Maryville U carry an average student debt load of $24,399.

-Full Health Sciences & Services at Maryville University of Saint Louis Report
+Read full report on Health Sciences & Services at Maryville University of Saint Louis

-With a ranking of #10, University of Central Missouri did quite well on this year’s most popular schools for health sciences and services students working on their bachelor’s degree.
+University of Central Missouri did quite well in this year’s ranking of the most popular places for health sciences and services students to get a bachelor’s degree.
+It came in at #10 on the list.
 UCM is a fairly large public school located in the town of Warrensburg.

 About 88% of the students majoring in health science at the school are women while 12% are male.